Naval Action Force: Sovereignty vessels

 The A-69 avisos were originally designed to counter conventional submarines, especially in coastal defence.
 Instead of decommissioning all 17 as planned, by 2011, nine were stripped of heavy weaponry and converted to offshore patrol vessel (Patrouilleur de haute-mer or PHM).
 While based in metropolitan France, they conduct routine deployments to the Gulf of Guinea, the Indian Ocean, the Caribbean Sea, and the Pacific Ocean, replacing eight of the original P400-class OPVs.
-As of 2025, three of the PHMs remain in service, with replacements (the “Patrouilleurs Hauturiers” - PH) being designed to enter service from 2027 and operate primarily in the waters of Metropolitan France.
+As of mid-2026, only one of the PHMs remains in service, with replacements (the “Patrouilleurs Hauturiers” - PH) being designed to enter service from 2028 and operate primarily in the waters of Metropolitan France.

 Prior to 2011, ten P400-class OPVs operated in pairs at Réunion, Martinique, French Guiana, French Polynesia, and New Caledonia.
 All have been retired as of 2023.
 They are being replaced in the waters of France's overseas territories in the Pacific and Indian Ocean by a new class of vessel, the Patrouilleur Outre-mer (POM class) which is entering service between 2023 and 2027.

 Three vessels: Flamant, Cormoran, and Pluvier fill similar roles of patrolling beyond territorial waters out of metropolitan France.
-They are to be replaced in these roles from 2027 by the PH-class vessels.
+They are to be replaced in these roles in the 2030s by the PH-class vessels.

 Three Patrouilleur Antilles Guyane (PAG), are based in French Guiana and Martinique replacing the former P 400s.

 There are also two unique patrol vessels (Le Malin at Réunion and Fulmar for Saint Pierre and Miquelon) which are ex-trawlers fulfilling patrol missions in their respective areas.
 Le Malin will be replaced by a POM-class vessel in 2027, while an additional POM-class ships are to further reinforce the French naval presence in the Indian Ocean and the Pacific.

 The patrol boats of the Gendarmerie Maritime carry out law enforcement operations primarily in ports and coastal waters.
 These include six 32 m coastal patrol boats (Patrouilleur côtier de Gendarmerie maritime or PCGM), based in Cherbourg (2), Lorient, Toulon, Guadeloupe, and French Polynesia.
 There are twenty-four 20 m coastal surveillance launches (vedette côtière de surveillance maritime), nineteen deployed around metropolitan France and five deployed overseas, generally responding to both maritime and departmental prefects for law enforcement in coastal waters.
 Eight 12 m launches (vedette de sûreté maritime et portuaire), are located in Le Havre, Cherbourg, Brest, Marseille, and Toulon.

 Four overseas support and assistance vessels (bâtiments de soutien et d'assistance outre-mer) of the have been constructed and deployed to New Caledonia, French Polynesia, Réunion, and Martinique.

 Four home support and assistance vessels (bâtiments de soutien et d'assistance métropolitains) of the Loire class have been constructed and deployed to Brest and Toulon (with two in each port).